 Case law has tested these principles in circumstances where the scope of one's employment is not clearly defined.4 Disputes have also arisen where IP has been created by an independent contractor in the course of their independent contract.5

 Accordingly, for the recruitment of prospective employees, it is important to understand what information candidates own and can share with your startup. especially if they have come from a competitor.
-Particularly where prospective employees promises to bring a unique concept that they have developed in a previous employment, due diligence is necessary, and it is best to ask these questions from the outset.
+Particularly where prospective employees promise to bring a unique concept that they have developed in a previous employment, due diligence is necessary and it is best to ask these questions from the outset.

 3. Correctly classify your workers

 It is not uncommon for startups to engage independent contractors at particular stages of the startup lifecycle.
 For example, a startup may benefit more from engaging an independent marketing contractor than hiring a permanent internal marketing team.
 However, particularly in light of the growing concern for the misclassification of workers in the growing gig economy, appropriate classification of staff is essential for best employment law practice.
 The financial consequences of misclassification can be significant.

 A worker is usually classified as either an employee or a contractor and each classification gives rise to different obligations on the part of the employer.
 Generally, the rights and entitlements owed to employees are more substantive than the those owed to contractors.

 A number of factors determine the differences between an employee and a contractor and there is no single determinative factor.
 If a dispute about classification arises, courts consider the substantive relationship between the parties rather than the classification in the agreement or elements of the relationship such as invoices or the use of an ABN.6 The Fair Work Ombudsman provides guidance on the application of these factors.

 For a startup with staff, it is important to use these factors to appropriately classify workers as either employees or contractors.
 Doing so is important for compliance under the Act and to avoid claims for backpay of employee entitlements or access to employee remedies that were not anticipated.